How to Pick a Lock: A Beginner’s Guide

+How to Pick a Lock: A Beginner’s Guide

 	Introduction to Lock Picking

 	So what exactly is lock picking?
 A professional locksmith could define lock picking as the art of examining and then manipulating the internal components of a lock with the goal of disengaging the lock mechanism without using the original key.
-But to the layman, this mumbo jumbo can simply be translated as the act of bumping a few metal pins up and out-of-the-way so they no longer block the lock from turning.
+But to the newbie, this mumbo jumbo can simply be translated as the act of bumping a few metal pins up and out-of-the-way so they no longer block the lock from turning.

 	Legality of Lock Picking

-The greatest deterrent of those interested in lock picking is not the skill itself, but the legality.
-In the eyes of society, lock picking has a extremely negative bias attached to it.
-It is because of this bias that many people believe that owning a set of lock picks must prelude a crime and as a result they believe lock picking must in some way be unlawful.
-But in truth, owning and utilizing a set of lock picks is very legal in most states and countries, so long as you have permission by the owner of the lock.
-In regards to the United States, there are only four states in which possession of lock picks is illegal.
-These states are Mississippi, Nevada, Ohio, and Virginia.
-For more information on the legality of lock picking in your state or country check out lockwiki.com.
+	The greatest deterrent of those interested in lock picking is not the skill itself, but its legality.
+In the eyes of society, lock picking has an extremely negative bias attached to it.
+It is because of this bias that many people believe that owning lock picks must be unlawful.
+But in truth, owning and utilizing a set of lock picks is legal in most states and countries, so long as you have permission by the owner of the lock.
+In regards to the United States, there are only five states in which possession of lock picks is illegal.
+These states are Mississippi, Nevada, Ohio, Virginia, and Tennessee.

 	How a Pin Tumbler Lock Works